melaniesi/QMST.jl/README.md

 ### References
 This package is part of the publication

-Frank de Meijer, Melanie Siebenhofer, Renata Soritov, Angelika Wiegele.
+Frank de Meijer, Melanie Siebenhofer, Renata Sotirov, Angelika Wiegele.
 (2024). _Integer Semidefinite Programming for the Quadratic Minimum Spanning Tree problem._ [Manuscript in preparation].